Skip to main content

 Before initiating a payout, ensure the following prerequisites are in place for a smooth experience — requirements vary depending on the destination currency.

 The following requirements apply regardless of which currency you are sending to.Customer must be verifiedEvery payout must be linked to a verified customer.
-If your customer’s identity documents have not been uploaded and approved, the payout will be rejected.
-Make sure you have completed Step 1 and Step 2 above before attempting a payout.
-Remember: only a Driver’s License, Passport, or Resident Permit is accepted for individual customers, and only a Certificate of Incorporation for business customers.Wallet must existThe wallet_id you pass in the request must belong to your business.
+If the customer’s identity has not been verified, the payout will be rejected.
+Make sure you have completed Step 1 and Step 2 above before attempting a payout — for type=individual, that means the legacy KYC flow with an accepted document type (Driver’s License, Passport, or Resident Permit); for type=business, that means the KYB flow with owners and a formation document.Wallet must existThe wallet_id you pass in the request must belong to your business.
 If the wallet does not exist or the ID is incorrect, the payout will fail.Sufficient balanceYour wallet must have enough funds to cover both the payout amount and any applicable fees.
 We recommend calling the fees breakdown endpoint first to confirm the total cost before initiating the payout.Amount must exceed feesIf you are specifying a from_amount (the amount you want to send), it must be greater than the total applicable fees.
 If the fees are equal to or exceed the amount, the payout will be rejected.Currency pair must be supportedThe combination of from_currency_id and to_currency_id must be an active, supported pair.
 If sending between those two currencies is not currently enabled, the payout will not go through.Payout method must be valid for the currencyEach currency supports specific payout methods (e.g. bank_transfer, interac, crypto, ach, wire).
 If you use a method that is not available for the destination currency, the request will be rejected.Business must not be under Enhanced Due DiligenceIf your business has been placed under Enhanced Due Diligence (EDD) review, all payouts will be blocked until the review is resolved.
 Contact our support team if you encounter this.Customer must not be under Enhanced Due DiligenceSimilarly, if a specific customer has been flagged for Enhanced Due Diligence, payouts for that customer will be blocked.
 Reach out to support for assistance.